 Nodal Development involves concentrating development in existing or new centres and around planned roadway and intersection improvements at a higher density than the surrounding area.
 This allows the land between nodes to be used for lower-density, lower-traffic land uses.
 Nodal development is generally found in more suburban/urban locations and provides a mix of residential, commercial, and service opportunities in a compact walkable area.
 Nodes are often located at existing intersections or community centres.
 The land between the nodes remains relatively rural with limited commercial sites and access points.
 One of the key benefits of nodal development is reduced automobile trips by providing bicycle and pedestrian amenities such as sidewalks, visible crosswalks, streetscape improvements, and street furniture.
 Nodal development can enhance community character and sense of place by minimizing the spread of generic sprawl and unifying development, making it easier to achieve consistent design themes.
-Safety is also improved by concentrating access points within the nodes and limiting them along major corridors to minimize potential conflict points.
+Safety is also improved by concentrating access points.
 These major urban centres act as nodes or hubs for both the residents living in the centre itself and for people in nearby communities.
 Service delivery in the nodal development concept is economical since it promotes quality of life by concentrating infrastructural and service investments where they are most required.
 This concept has the advantage of helping to preserve rural land for agricultural investment.